About Lower Whitewater Falls

 As you’ll recall from the hiking description above, it’s a short walking distance along Musterground Road from the ATV parking area to where the trail branches off and resumes towards the waterfall overlook.

 I’d imagine that had we done this, we might have chopped off an entire hour or more of physical exertion and time.

-Lower Whitewater Falls resides near Salem, South Carolina, in an area that does not appear to have a formal authority overseeing it.
+Lower Whitewater Falls resides near Salem in Oconee County, South Carolina.
+It is in an area that does not appear to have a formal authority overseeing it.
 However, trailhead access involves passing through roads and infrastructure administered by Bad Creek Hydro (run by Duke Energy).
 For information or inquiries about the area as well as current conditions, you can visit the Foothill Trail Conservancy website or the Duke Energy Bad Creek Outdoor Classroom page.

 When we visited Lower Whitewater Falls, we were staying in Brevard, North Carolina so we’ll describe the directions from there.

 So from Brevard, we drove about 17 miles southwest on NC64 (Rosman Hwy) then turned left onto Hwy 281.